skx/purppura/ALERTS.md

        "raise"   : "now",
      }

-This alert will be immediately raised, and the notifications will repeat until the alert is cleared, or acknowledged via the the web user-interface (or an update from the submitter).
+This alert will be immediately raised, and the notifications will repeat until the alert is cleared, or acknowledged via the the web user-interface (or an update is received from the submitter).

 ## Explicitly Clearing Alerts